Funds: Advice from a lawyer

 The economic success of a closed-end fund essentially depends on whether the property can be let.
 Investors are often promised that the rent will be guaranteed by another company.

 However, it may turn out that this company does not have sufficient financial resources.
-If this so-called guarantor becomes insolvent, the rental income necessary for the fund can often not be achieved.
-In most cases, the relatively high rents cannot be achieved on the open market.
-As a result, the real estate fund as a whole loses value.
+If this so-called guarantor becomes insolvent, the rental income required by the fund can often not be achieved.
+The relatively high rents cannot usually be achieved on the open market.
+As a result, the real estate fund loses value overall.

-If there are properties that cannot be let, the fund is threatened with insolvency and a loss of the entire investment is possible.
-If the capital investment continues and the share of debt financing is high, the loan instalments can lead to major financial losses for investors.
-Currency risks with fund properties abroad can also lead to further, not inconsiderable losses.
+If there are properties that cannot be rented out, the fund may become insolvent and the entire investment may be lost.
+If the investment continues to run and the proportion of debt financing is high, the loan installments can lead to major financial losses for investors.
+Currency risks for fund properties abroad can also lead to further, not inconsiderable losses.

 Real estate funds – high losses in liquidation